golang/proposal/design/draft-workspace.md

 might not want to remove the existing replacements for policy reasons (or because the replacement is actually in a separate repo).

+### A rough edge with checked-in `go.work` files

+If a repository already has a checked in `go.work` file in the module root, this can create an inconvenience for developers who want to set up a different workspace.
+The `go.work` file will override any `go.work` file that exists outside the repo, and they will need to either work with their current directory outside the repo or pass `-workfile` to the `go` command.
+In either case it's an inconvenience.
+The hope is that `go.work` files are rarely checked into repos: checked in `go.work` files are only useful in multi-module repositories (otherwise they'd point to directories outside the repo or only contain replaces) and most repositories contain only a single module.

 ### Setting the `GOWORK` environment variable instead of `-workfile`

 `GOWORK` can't be set by users because we don't want there to be ambiguity about